 That’s different from a traditional IRA, which limits your ability to deduct your full contributions based on your income, filing status and whether you’re covered by an employer’s workplace retirement plan.

-Roth IRA contributions for 2020 can be made up until the April filing deadline for your 2020 taxes.
+Roth IRA contributions for 2022 can be made up until the April filing deadline for your 2022 taxes.
+You can, of course, specify that your contributions during 2023 count for the 2023 tax year.
 But before making a contribution, you first have to determine whether you’re eligible to do so, based on your income.

 Note that if you’re married and file separately but live with your spouse, you can’t contribute anything to a Roth IRA if your AGI is more than $10,000.